xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \bug { bug description } {#cmdbug}

-<p>Starts a paragraph where one or more bugs may be reported.
+Starts a paragraph where one or more bugs may be reported.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\bug</span> commands will be joined into a single paragraph.
 Each bug description will start on a new line.
 Alternatively, one <span class="doxyComputerOutput">\bug</span> command may mention several bugs.
 The <span class="doxyComputerOutput">\bug</span> command ends when a blank line or some other sectioning command is encountered.
-See section <a href="#cmdauthor">\author</a> for an example.</p>
+See section <a href="#cmdauthor">\author</a> for an example.

-<p>The description will also add an item to a separate Bug list and the two instances of the description will be cross-referenced.
-Each item in the Bug list will be preceded by a header that indicates the origin of the item.</p>
+The description will also add an item to a separate Bug list and the two instances of the description will be cross-referenced.
+Each item in the Bug list will be preceded by a header that indicates the origin of the item.

-<p>The Bug list and the corresponding entries can be disabled by setting the <a href="/web-doxygen/docs/pages/config/#cfg_generate_buglist">GENERATE_BUGLIST</a> to <span class="doxyComputerOutput">NO</span>.</p>
+The Bug list and the corresponding entries can be disabled by setting the <a href="/web-doxygen/docs/pages/config/#cfg_generate_buglist">GENERATE\_BUGLIST</a> to <span class="doxyComputerOutput">NO</span>.

 <hr/>

-## \cond &#91;(section-label)&#93; {#cmdcond}
+## \cond \[(section-label)\] {#cmdcond}

-<p>Starts a conditional section that ends with a corresponding <a href="#cmdendcond">\endcond</a> command, which is typically found in another comment block.
-The main purpose of this pair of commands is to (conditionally) exclude part of a file from processing (in older version of Doxygen this could only be achieved using C preprocessor commands).</p>
+Starts a conditional section that ends with a corresponding <a href="#cmdendcond">\endcond</a> command, which is typically found in another comment block.
+The main purpose of this pair of commands is to (conditionally) exclude part of a file from processing (in older version of Doxygen this could only be achieved using C preprocessor commands).

-<p>The section between <span class="doxyComputerOutput">\cond</span> and <a href="#cmdendcond">\endcond</a> can be included by adding its section label to the <a href="/web-doxygen/docs/pages/config/#cfg_enabled_sections">ENABLED_SECTIONS</a> configuration option.
+The section between <span class="doxyComputerOutput">\cond</span> and <a href="#cmdendcond">\endcond</a> can be included by adding its section label to the <a href="/web-doxygen/docs/pages/config/#cfg_enabled_sections">ENABLED\_SECTIONS</a> configuration option.
 If the section label is omitted, the section will be excluded from processing unconditionally.
 The section label can be a logical expression build of section labels, round brackets, &amp;&amp; (AND), || (OR) and !
 (NOT).
-If you use an expression you need to wrap it in round brackets, i.e <span class="doxyComputerOutput">\cond (!LABEL1 &amp;&amp; LABEL2)</span>.</p>
+If you use an expression you need to wrap it in round brackets, i.e <span class="doxyComputerOutput">\cond (!LABEL1 &amp;&amp; LABEL2)</span>.

-<p>For conditional sections within a comment block one should use a <a href="#cmdif">\if</a> ... <a href="#cmdendif">\endif</a> block.
-When using <span class="doxyComputerOutput">\cond</span> and the condition is not satisfied the current comment block is ended and everything until the matching <a href="#cmdendcond">\endcond</a> is removed and a new command block is started there.</p>
+For conditional sections within a comment block one should use a <a href="#cmdif">\if</a> ... <a href="#cmdendif">\endif</a> block.
+When using <span class="doxyComputerOutput">\cond</span> and the condition is not satisfied the current comment block is ended and everything until the matching <a href="#cmdendcond">\endcond</a> is removed and a new command block is started there.

-<p>Conditional sections can be nested.
-In this case a nested section will only be shown if it and its containing section are included.</p>
+Conditional sections can be nested.
+In this case a nested section will only be shown if it and its containing section are included.

-<p>Here is an example showing the commands in action:</p>
+Here is an example showing the commands in action:

 <pre><code>/** An interface */